For Grant Applications: Data and Description of HSL

 The Health Sciences Library is the primary library for the University of North Carolina at Chapel Hill Schools of Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
 It also serves UNC Medical Center and AHEC, the North Carolina Area Health Education Center statewide program for health professions’ education.
 The Health Sciences Library is ranked among the top academic health sciences libraries in the nation and it is one of the largest of its type in the US as measured by square footage, number of staff, and expenditures.
 It is well known for digital library development and for providing unique access to electronic services to special clientele including off campus students.
 The Health Sciences Library connects people everywhere with knowledge to help them teach and learn effectively, ensure quality health care, conduct vital research, and make informed decisions.

-The Library provides health information services to over 10,000 Health Affairs faculty, staff, medical residents, and students; 2,700 community-based preceptors; and approximately 8,000 staff and medical residents based at the UNC Medical Center.
+The Library provides health information services to approximately 13,000 Health Affairs faculty, staff, medical residents, and students; nearly 3,000 community-based clinical preceptors; and over 7,000 staff and medical residents based at the UNC Medical Center.

 The Library employs 60 FTE (full-time equivalent) staff.
 It is nationally recognized for leadership in outreach to its primary clientele and the general public, locally and globally.
 Liaison librarians work closely with allied health sciences, bioinformatics, clinical and translational science, dentistry, medicine, nursing, pharmacy, public health, several clinical departments at UNC Medical Center, UNC Health Care administration, cancer clinicians and researchers, as well as patient safety, patient education, quality improvement, and patient resource centers committees.